-To start, however, I advise using a trusted third-party service provider.
-If your focus is on business growth, you are likely to benefit from working with a company that has deep expertise in sales, business development and technology rather than only marketing and advertising.
+To start, however, I advise using a trusted third-party consultants.
+If your focus is on business growth, you are likely to benefit from working with a company that has deep expertise in B2B technology sales, business development and technology marketing rather than only marketing and advertising.

 If you are dealing in a niche B2B market, as many of our customers are, you would greatly benefit from working with a company that understands the intimate details of B2B markets and international business.
 Hands-on experience with sales, business development, product strategy and business strategy is also essential.
 Working with a company whose executives hold most engineering degrees may come in handy as well!

 Most of the offers in the noisy environment of digital marketing claim to bring in a maximum number of visitors to your website.
 While this is a worthwhile goal on its own, it is not what matters most.

 Instead, the most important moment is what happens next: how you engage your visitors; how you provide enough valuable content that they are enticed to hand over their email addresses; how you use digital technologies to educate and nurture your visitors to convert them from random visitors to your site into educated and trusting leads that are engaged at the exact right moment by your sales people.